-1.3.2 - Alcohol, Leaving the Scene of an Accident, and Commission of a Felony
+1.3.2 Alcohol, Leaving the Scene of an Accident, and Commission of a Felony

 It is illegal to operate a CMV if your blood alcohol concentration (BAC) is .04% or more.
 If you operate a CMV, you shall be deemed to have given your consent to alcohol testing.
+You will be put out-of-service for 24 hours if you have any detectable amount of alcohol under .04%.